ada-lang-io/ada-lang-io/docs/projects-to-work-on.md

   - **[NetBSD](http://netbsd.org/):** updated GCC patches to add support for NetBSD (amd64) can be found [here](https://github.com/jrmarino/draco/tree/master/misc/flux13).
 Adding support for other architectures can somewhat easily be done.
-Thank to
+Thanks to
     J. Marino for his work.
   - **[FreeBSD](https://www.freebsd.org/)** support within GNAT could
     use quite a bit of help.
 This is [the current patch used by